-12. Strategic Marketing and Communications
+12. Strategic Marketing

-- 12.1 Responsible for the University's online Postgraduate Course finder pages and, appropriate Prospectuses. - 12.2 Supporting the University's recruitment activities by providing marketing support, gathering and communicating marketing intelligence and delivering a programme of market research. - 12.3 Providing Faculties and Schools with support on marketing activities including: - 12.3.1 Guidance on strategic and tactical marketing activity and Queen's brand management. - 12.3.2 Guidance on key messages and most appropriate communications tools for each audience. - 12.3.3 Launching new courses. - 12.3.4 Providing best practice advice on the production of marketing material such as course leaflets, posters, display materials and digital content. - 12.3.5 Guidance on advertising and campaign activity. - 12.3.6 Delivering a CRM programme of online communication to prospective students and providing an online system to capture prospective student enquiries and route them to the most appropriate team for follow up.
+12.1 Responsible for the University's online Postgraduate Course finder pages and, appropriate Prospectuses.

+- 12.2 Supporting the University's recruitment activities by providing marketing support, gathering and communicating marketing intelligence and delivering a programme of market research. - 12.3 Providing Faculties and Schools with support on marketing activities including: - 12.3.1 Guidance on strategic marketing activity and Queen's brand management. - 12.3.2 Guidance on key messages and most appropriate communications tools for each audience. - 12.3.3 Marketing insight for launching new courses. - 12.3.4 Providing best practice advice on the production of marketing material - 12.3.5 - 12.3.6 Delivering a CRM programme of online communication to prospective students and providing an online system to capture prospective student enquiries and route them to the most appropriate team for follow up.